comp-machine-learning-spring2021/portfolio-lillianjiang/README.md

 ## Plan
-Use the same exoplanets dataset to perform four different task using different algorithm.

 ## Dataset
-The exoplanet dataset is extracted from the NASA Exoplanet Archive  http://exoplanetarchive.ipac.caltech.edu
+The exoplanet dataset is extracted from the NASA Exoplanet Archive: http://exoplanetarchive.ipac.caltech.edu

 ## TODO
 1. data exploration